raphael-group/AncesTree/README.md

 The first line in the [output](doc/CLL077_whole.sol) is the number of solutions followed by a blank line.
 Then the observed frequency matrix is output.
 This is done by first listing the number of rows and columns in separate lines.
 Subsequently every row of this matrix is output on a separate line with entries separated by spaces.
 The sample labels are then output, followed by the mutation labels.

 For each solution we output the following.
-The usage matrix, the clonal matrix, the ancestral edge probabilities and the inferred frequency matrix.
+The usage matrix *U*, the clonal matrix *B*, the ancestral edge probabilities (the i-th entry is the posterior probability of the unique incoming edge to the node corresponding to row i in B) and the inferred frequency matrix *F*.
 The last line lists the composition of the clusters.
 The clusters are separated by spaces.
-The mutation within each cluster are separated by `;` and are referred to using 0-based indices corresponding to the columns of the input frequency matrix.
+The mutations within each cluster are separated by `;` and are referred to using 0-based indices corresponding to the columns of the input frequency matrix.